Updated June 12, 2023

 Stockholm’s pleasant low 20s temperatures between June and August make it a perfect choice for a short break in Europe this summer.
-Built on 14 islands, Sweden’s capital has a huge range of attractions for visitors, with museums ranging from Skansen, the oldest open-air museum in the world, and the nearby Vasa museum with Stockholm’s very own (and superior) version of the Mary Rose, to the ABBA Museum.
+Built on 14 islands, Sweden’s capital has a huge range of attractions for visitors, with museums ranging from the ABBA Museum to Skansen, the oldest open-air museum in the world, and the Vasa museum with Stockholm’s very own version of the Mary Rose.

-If you’re a seafood fan, look out for crayfish on the menu as it’s the season of the crustacean in the summer months.
+If you’re a seafood fan, look out for crayfish on the menu as summer is the season of the crustacean.
 And it would be a shame to visit Stockholm without taking to the water for a swim, on a boat tour or to explore the more than 30,000 islands and islets that make up the Stockholm archipelago.